flowground/scrapewebsite-email-connector/README.md

 A generated **flow**ground connector for the Scrape Website Email API API (version 0.1).

 Generated from: https://api.apis.guru/v2/specs/scrapewebsite.email/0.1/swagger.json<br/>
-Generated at: 2019-05-07T17:43:58+03:00
+Generated at: 2019-07-08T14:35:57+03:00

 ## API Description

-ScrapeWebsiteEmail is a service that exposes an api to fetch e-mails from a website.
+ScrapeWebsiteEmail is a service that exposes an api to fetch e-mails from a website.<br/>

 ## Authorization